All You Need Is Kill: Media

-Novel
+Light novel

 The original novel, written by Hiroshi Sakurazaka and illustrated by Yoshitoshi Abe, was first published by Shueisha under its Super Dash Bunko imprint on December 18, 2004.
 A republished version was released on June 19, 2014.
 Sakurazaka was inspired by an online account written by a video game player, where comments on how restarting the game after the playable character's death allowed for trial and error improvement made the writer conceive a story where a hero wound up "being played over and over".
 Prior to writing, Sakurazaka consulted other time loop-based fiction such as the film Groundhog Day.

 Viz Media released an English-language trade paperback of the novel under their Haikasoru inprint on July 21, 2009.
 They re-released the novel in North America under the title Edge of Tomorrow on April 29, 2014.

 Manga and graphic novel

 A manga adaptation of All You Need Is Kill with illustrations by Takeshi Obata, storyboards by Ryosuke Takeuchi, and character designs by Yoshitoshi Abe was serialized in Japanese in Shueisha's Weekly Young Jump; and English in Weekly Shonen Jump from January 9 to May 29, 2014.
 The series was compiled into two tankōbon volumes released on June 19, 2014.
 Viz Media released the manga in English omnibus on November 4, 2014.

 An American graphic novel adaptation of the novel, written by Nick Mamatas and illustrated by Lee Ferguson, was released in Viz Media's Haikasoru imprint on May 5, 2014.